rlbaker/fn/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/rlbaker/fn.svg)](https://pkg.go.dev/github.com/rlbaker/fn)

 The `fn` package implements a variety functional programming helpers using Go generics.
 All functions are implemented using the provided `Reduce` function.

+You probably don't need this package.
+In most situations a `for` loop will be more idiomatic and consistent with other Go code.
+This package was created for the purpose of examining some of the functional programming patterns that _could_ be replicated using Go generics.

 ## Usage